Award Winning DWI Defense Attorney In Fort Worth and Tarrant County

 When you choose an attorney for a DWI charge, you want them to fight on your behalf and pick apart the charges against you.
 An attorney that will pick apart the DWI charge from the moment of your arrest until the hearing.
 They should be looking for any opportunity to have your case dismissed, acquitted, or reduced.

-When you are facing a DWI charge, skill, know-how, and experience can make a huge difference in the outcome of your case.
+When you are facing a DWI charge, Jeff C. Kennedy has the skill, know-how, and experience to avoid a conviction.

 - Severe Legal Penalties: The legal consequences for a guilty verdict can be substantial, depending on the circumstances of your DWI.
 We’re talking about substantial fines, jail or prison time, license revocation, installation of an ignition interlock device, completion of a drug or alcohol rehabilitation program, and other penalties.